How to turn Detractors into Promoters?

 But, why should you turn detractors into promoters?

-Detractors speak louder than the promoters.
+Detractors speak louder than promoters.
 They leave a larger negative impact than a positive one.
 Also, due to dissatisfaction with the product or service or negative customer experience, detractors’ can discourage other potential customers from using your services or products.

-Moreover, if they share their negative experiences on the social media platform, it could really hurt the brand.
+Moreover, if they share their negative experiences on social media platform, it could really hurt the brand.

-Though having promoters are valuables in themselves, detractors don’t have any less value than promoters.
+Though promoters are valuables in themselves, detractors don’t have any less value than promoters.
 Rather they are more important as they share their real feedback and help you identify the problem.
 In fact, the detractors can be your biggest promoter if smartly managed.

 So now that we know that we really need to turn the detractors into promoters, let’s first understand the measure we can take to handle these detractors.